-The Mount Felix hospital (New Zealand General Hospital 2) was established for soldiers from New Zealand wounded at Gallipoli and later battles.
+This tapestry is a community stitch project commemorating the role of the Mount Felix Hospital and the centenary of the Gallipoli campaign in WWI.
+The hospital (New Zealand General Hospital No. 2) was established for New Zealand soldiers wounded at Gallipoli, and later battles.

-We researched real life stories of soldiers who were at the hospital.
-We traced their journey from New Zealand, through the fighting at Gallipoli, to their being wounded and being brought to Mount Felix.
-We identified three stories of soldiers who met, and fell in love with their future wives, during their time at Mount Felix.
+We researched real life stories of soldiers, nurses, doctors and others who were at the hospital.
+Tracing their journey from New Zealand, we followed them on their journeys from New Zealand, through the fighting at Gallipoli, to their being wounded and being brought to Mount Felix.

-Andrew joined us to launch the project officially on Anzac Day – 25th April 2015, and from that point groups started work.
-The finished tapestry will be displayed in the Robert Phillips Gallery in April 2017 before touring the borough.
+Andrew joined us to launch the project on Anzac Day – 25th April 2015.
+From then on stitching groups started work.
+The finished tapestry was displayed in the Robert Phillips Gallery at Riverhouse in April 2017.